craigerskine/legendofmana.info/_site/walkthrough/events/teatime-of-danger.md

 Talk to Duelle and follow these directions:

 * Up
-* Left
-* Left
-* Left
 * Upper Left

-Talk to the upper right flowerling to make it move to the upper left.
-Then talk to the lower left flowerling to make it move to the lower right.
-Then leave and follow these directions:

-* Down
+* Lower Right
 * Left
-* Down
+* Lower Left
 * Left

+Talk to the flowerlings so they line up like a less-than symbol `<`.

-* Talk to this flowerling and leave
+* Leave to the right
-* Down
 * Right

-Talk to the upper left flowerling and move it to the upper right position.
-Leave the area and follow these directions:
+* Upper Left
+* Lower Left
+* Upper Left

+Talk to the flowerlings so they line up like a less-than symbol `<`.

+* Leave to the right
+* Lower Left
 * Left

+Talk to the NPC.

 * Right
-* Up
 * Right
-* Up
+* Upper Left

-Talk to this flowerling so that more gate keys fall.
-Talk to the one on the lower right so he moves to the lower left.
-Leave and follow these directions:
+Talk to the flowerlings so they line up diagonally like a forward slash symbol `/`.

+* Left to the right
-* Down
+* Lower Right

+Talk to the flower girl and enter the dungeon.

 * Left
-* Right

-Talk to this flowerling and she will open a staircase

-* Go down the stairs
 * Left
 * Left

-* Left
+Fight the boss.